NBKRedSpy/QM_RecycleHotKey/SteamReadMe.txt

 All functionality is configurable.

+This mod can optionally let the player use amputation weapons directly from their inventory, without needing to equip them.
+This feature is disabled by default.

 Adds the following functions to the corpse screen:
 [list]
 [*]Hotkey for the recycle button.
 Z by default.